DUNE/dune-justin/docs/tutorials.dune.md

 to display the script these 10 jobs are running for you.
 And

-    justin show-jobs --request-id REQUEST_ID
+    justin show-jobs --workflow-id WORKFLOW_ID

-will show you any jobs associated with the request.
-You need to replace REQUEST_ID with the number displayed by quick-request.
+will show you any jobs associated with the workflow.
+You need to replace WORKFLOW_ID with the number displayed by simple-workflow.

-## View your request on the justIN web dashboard
+## View your workflow on the justIN web dashboard

-The two show subcommands are useful for quick checks, but to look at requests and jobs in detail you need to use the
+The two show subcommands are useful for simple checks, but to look at workflows and jobs in detail you need to use the
 [justIN dashboard](https://justin.dune.hep.ac.uk/dashboard/).
-Go there and look for the Requests link in the blue navigation the strip at the top of the page.
-The request you launched will be listed there, with the REQUEST_ID shown by the quick-request subcommand when you ran it.
+Go there and look for the Workflows link in the blue navigation the strip at the top of the page.
+The workflow you launched will be listed there, with the WORKFLOW_ID shown by the simple-workflow subcommand when you ran it.

-The page for that request shows interesting things about it, and the tables near the bottom of the page have information about the states of the counter files and the jobs which are being run for them.
+The page for that workflow shows interesting things about it, and the tables near the bottom of the page have information about the states of the counter files and the jobs which are being run for them.
 The stage is to process 10 counter files, and they can be in various states from